amirhosseinzlf/STARLA/README.md

 As depicted, the main objective of STARLA is to generate and find episodes with high fault probabilities in order to assess whether an RL agent can be safely deployed.
 The algorithm uses the data from the Agent to build ML models that predict the probabilities of fault (to which extent episodes are similar to faulty episodes).
 The outputs of these models are combined with the reward of the agent and certainty level.
 They are meant to guide the Genetic search toward faulty episodes.

 In the Genetic search, we use specific crossover and mutation functions.
-Also as we have multiple fitness functions, we are using MOSA Algorithm.
+Also as we have multiple fitness functions, we are using MOSA Algorithm[3].
 For more explanations please see our paper \cite

 ## Use Case

-This project is implemented in the Cartpole environment for the OpenAI Gym library.
+This project is implemented in the Cartpole environment for the OpenAI Gym library[2].
 Cartpole environment is an open-source and widely used environment for RL agents

 In the Cart-Pole (also known as invert pendulum), a pole is attached to a cart, which moves along a track.
 The movement of the cart is bidirectional so the available actions are pushing the cart to the left and right.
 However, the movement of the cart is restricted and the maximum rage is 2.4 from the central point.
 The pole starts upright, and the goal is to balance it by moving the cart left or right.